 The brochure can be downloaded form the website and shared with colleagues and employers who may want more information about the program.

-- A list of MRC Volunteer Core Competencies
+- A list of NYC MRC Volunteer Core Competencies

 Volunteers come from a diverse set of disciplines and backgrounds and have a diverse set of skills and competencies

 Core Competencies are determined by the national MRC program and represent what skills and knowledge all volunteers should possess in order to carry out their responsibilities

 Information about on-line trainings, webcasts, live trainings, preparedness toolkits, conferences and relevant articles; updated monthly